rhysgirouard/TIRF_ProcessingCode/README.txt

 Every time you run the code:
 1. Move the three channel image stacks to a separate folder.
 They confuse the code(these can be put back after figures have been generated)

-2. Open a terminal window and run /bin/bash /path/to/file replacing /path/to/file with the correct path to the photobleaching_bash.sh file in the code folder
-    Ex: rhysg$ /bin/bash /Users/rhysg/Documents/YalePGRA/TIRF_ProcessingCode/photobleaching_bash.sh

-3. When prompted by the terminal paste the path to the folder of .nd2 images and press enter

-4. Check that the provided folder does not contain any other files then type 'Y' and press enter.
+2. Run matlabGUI and follow all prompt pop-ups.
+The first time it is run it will ask for some additional information

-5. Wait for the program to finish in the background.
+3. Wait for the program to finish in the background.
 Fiji will open images temporarily while it runs.
 You may need to switch to a different desktop to hide the Fiji pop-ups.

-6. Group the image folders in results by sample conditions
+4. Group the image folders in results by sample conditions

-7. Open an interactiveFig.fig
+5. Open an interactiveFig.fig

-8. Use the number keys to ID a trace's number of steps.
+6. Use the number keys to ID a trace's number of steps.
 Pressing a number key will advance to the next trace.
 Using the left or right arrow keys will allow you to move through the traces without changing the assigned number of steps.
 The default number 0 indicates an uncounted trace. a,s,d keys will zoom in on the first 100,200,300 frames of the trace and the f key will return to the full view.
 You can also use the up and down arrow keys to zoom.

-9. If you use any other GUI components such as the zoom feature or the slider you must deselect that feature and click again on the graph to reactivate the keypress control.
+7. If you use any other GUI components such as the zoom feature or the slider you must deselect that feature and click again on the graph to reactivate the keypress control.

-10. Press the 'q' key to close and save the graph.
+8. Press the 'q' key to close and save the graph.
 If you do not press the q key entered data will not be saved to the .csv and will not be included in the counts later

-11. You can reopen and resume or update any figure at any time.
+9. You can reopen and resume or update any figure at any time.

-12. Repeat steps 7-11 for all desired figures
+10. Repeat steps 7-11 for all desired figures or until you have counted at least 1000 traces

-13. Group any uncounted figures into a subfolder so that they don't contribute to summary statistics
+11. Group any uncounted figures into a subfolder so that they don't contribute to summary statistics

-14. Run tallySum('/path/to/sample') with the desired completed sample folder to create a .csv containing the totaled counts and approximated oligomer distribution from all .csv's in direct subfolders of the provided folder.
+12. Run tallySum('/path/to/sample') with the desired completed sample folder to create a .csv containing the totaled counts and approximated oligomer distribution from all .csv's in direct subfolders of the provided folder.
-    Note that tallySum will count all figures in any subfolders of the given folder and thus will only provide useful information if folders have been grouped as instructed in steps 6 adn 13
+    Note that tallySum will count all figures in any subfolders of the given folder and thus will only provide useful information if folders have been grouped as instructed in steps 4 and 11
-    Also note that tallySum is run automatically on the 'q' keyPress described in step 10 but may need to be rerun if you want to exclude folders as in step 13 or regroup as in step 6
+    Also note that tallySum is run automatically on the 'q' keyPress described in step 8 but may need to be rerun if you want to exclude folders as in step 11 or regroup as in step 4